joaoraposooptiply/tap-vendit/README.md

 The `vendit_api_key`, `username`, and `password` are your Vendit API credentials.
 These are used to authenticate with the Vendit API and obtain an access token.

 The `api_url` is the base URL for the Vendit API.
-The default is set to the staging environment.
+The default is set to the production environment.

 The `start_date` is used by the tap to fetch records from that date on.
 This should be an [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) formatted date-time, like "2024-01-01T00:00:00Z".
 For more details, see the [Singer best practices for dates](https://github.com/singer-io/getting-started/blob/master/BEST_PRACTICES.md#dates).